 Risk assessment and planning

-To help effectively prepare and protect communities from hazards, we work with them to understand the risks they face and their ability to take action to reduce disaster risk.
+To help effectively prepare and protect communities from hazards, we work with them to identify, understand and address the risks they face and improve their ability to take action to reduce disaster risk.

 Enhanced Vulnerability and Capacity Assessment (EVCA)

 Photo: IFRC/Victor Lacken

 Through our Enhanced Vulnerability and Capacity Assessment (EVCA) approach, we support communities to understand: